lerna-lite/lerna-lite/packages/version/README.md

 ### `--changelog-version-message <msg>`

 Add a custom message as a prefix to your new version in your "changelog.md" which is located in the root of your project.
-This option only works when using `--conventional-commits` and will only impact your project root "changelog.md".
+This option is only available when using `--conventional-commits` and will only impact your project root "changelog.md".

 ```sh
 lerna version --conventional-commits --changelog-version-message "My Great New Version Message"